quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 This new scenario introduces the following challenges:

-- **Datagram Dispatch**: The Endpoint must be able to route packets to the appropriate SCHC Instance based on the protocol or application in use.
-This requires an additional functional unit, the `Dispatcher`, that can identify and dispatch packets to the correct SCHC Instance for compression and fragmentation.
-Conversely, the Dispatcher must also be able to route inbound compressed and fragmented packets to the correct SCHC Instance for decompression and reassembly.
+- **Datagram Dispatch**: The `Endpoint` must be able to dispatch packets to the appropriate `Instance` based on the protocol or application in use.
+This requires an additional functional unit, the `Dispatcher`, that can identify and dispatch packets to the correct `Instance` for compression and fragmentation.
+Conversely, the `Dispatcher` must also be able to route inbound compressed and fragmented packets to the correct `Instance` for decompression and reassembly.

   In the above example, uncompressed CoAP/UDP packets must be dispatched to `Instances` A1 and B1, while uncompressed HTTP/QUIC packets must be dispatched to `Instances` A2 and B2.
 Additionally, compressed CoAP/UDP packets must be dispatched to `Instances` A1 and B1, while compressed HTTP/QUIC packets must be dispatched to `Instances` A2 and B2 for decompression.
+Solutions to this problem are discussed in section  {{sec-dispatcher}}.

-- **Instance Identification**: In addition to the need for a `Dispatch` mechanism, each SCHC `Instance` must be uniquely identifiable, allowing the Endpoint to dispatch packets to the correct Instance.
+- **Instance/Context Identification**: In addition to the need for a `Dispatch` mechanism, each `Instance` or `Context` must be uniquely identifiable, allowing the `Domain Manager` to update the `Context` of a specific `Instance`.

+## Heterogeneous Endpoints

+This additional scenario introduces heterogeneous `Endpoints` that may have different capabilities, i.e. memory, processing power, and architecture, e.g. naming conventions for network interfaces.
+In this scenario, the `Context` which contains the Set of Rules (SoR) and the parser ID, i.e. the configuration which is shared by all `Instances` of a `Domain`, cannot be assumed to provide the configuration that is specific to each `Endpoint`.
+For example, one cannot assume that the `Context` provides the appropriate network interface ID for the Ethernet card of a Linux host, or the appropriate network interface name for a Windows host.

+In this scenario, the `Profile` is introduced as a configuration component that interfaces SCHC functional components to the specifics of each `Endpoint`.
+The `Profile` itself is `Endpoint` specific so its actual content is out of scope of this document.
+However, the `Profile` SHALL include the following:
+- The configuration of the `Dispatcher`, i.e. the admission rules for compression and decompression.
+- The rule matching policy, i.e. the policy used to select the appropriate compression or decompression rule based on the SCHC packet and the `Context`.

 ## Core Components Illustrated